-- The Designated Lead will contact Children's Social Care Services or Police Child Protection

-Team - The Designated Lead will not speak to the parents - Under no circumstances should the Designated Lead, or any other member of the school, attempt to carry out any investigation into the allegations or suspicions of sexual abuse.
-The role of the Designated Lead is to collect the exact details of the allegations or suspicion and to provide this information to the child protection agencies.
-The LCSB may then involve the Multi Agency Safeguarding Hub (MASH) for the borough, to take the referral further.
+- The DSL will contact Children's Social Care Services or Police Child Protection Team - The DSL will not speak to the parents - Under no circumstances should the DSL, or any other member of the school, attempt to carry out any investigation into the allegations or suspicions of sexual abuse.
+The role of the DSL is to collect the exact details of the allegations or suspicion and to provide this information to the child protection agencies.
+The local safeguarding partners may then involve the Multi Agency Safeguarding Hub (MASH) for the borough, to take the referral further.

-Dealing with allegations of abuse against staff
+Dealing with allegations of abuse against a member of staff

-If any allegation of abuse is made against a member of staff, the LSCB procedures will be followed and we shall have regard to the guidelines on practice and procedure given in Part 4 of the DfE statutory guidance 'Keeping Children Safe in Education (2016).
+If any allegation of abuse is made against a member of staff or volunteer, the LSCB procedures will be followed and we shall have regard to the guidelines on practice and procedure given in Part 4 of the DfE statutory guidance 'Keeping Children Safe in Education.

+The School's procedure for dealing with allegations made against staff or volunteers will be used following any safeguarding concerns about a member of staff or volunteer.
 Allegations that might indicate that a person is unsuitable to continue to work with children are where a person has: